Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 </details> -->

 <!-- ### Likes
-- Likes made are set to pending approval status to ensure nothing bad is displayed
+- The number of likes is displayed
 - Only registered users can like a blog post
+- User stories covered:

 <details><summary>See feature images</summary>